| Home Intro Technical History Crew Models Gallery Kriegsmarine Archives More Forum UPDATES|

 Lachende Augen, sieghafter Blick.

 03 October 1936: Launched.
-The pre-launch speech is delivered by the War Minister, Generalfeldmarschall Werner von Blomberg, and the ship christened by the widow of Captain Felix Schultz, lost with the armoured cruiser Scharnhorst during World War I.
+The pre-launch speech is delivered by the Commander-in-Chief of the Armed Forces, Generalfeldmarschall Werner von Blomberg, and the ship christened by the widow of Captain Felix Schultz, lost with the armoured cruiser Scharnhorst during World War I.

 07 January 1939: Commissioned under Captain Otto Ciliax.